pgouasmi/aws-cendence/README.md

 For this learning project, I built a complete infrastructure for a Transcendence application with:

-- Frontend service built with React
+- Frontend service built with Vite/ThreeJS
 - Authentication service using Django
+- Game service using Django
+- Matchmaking service using Django
+- Python AI service
 - PostgreSQL database service

 All components are containerized and deployed on AWS using: